 32 Bourdon 16 Flûte 16 Principal 16 Bourdon 16 *Petit Bourdon (Récit) 10 2/3 Grande Quinte 8 Flûte 8 Violoncelle 8 Bourdon 6 2/3 Grande Tierce 51/3 Quinte 4 Prestant 4 Flûte 3 1/5 Tierce 2 Quinzième Plein Jeu IV 32 Bombarde 16 Bombarde 16 Basson (Schnitger-type Posaune) 8 Trompette 8 Basson (Schnitger-type Posaune) 4 Clairon 8 *Trompette harmonique en chamade *playable only on the electric console

-More information about recitals on the Manton Memorial Organ — including the 2013 Winter organ series, January 23 and March 5, can be found on the Voices of Ascension web site.
+More information about recitals on the Manton Memorial Organ and organ recital series can be found on the Voices of Ascension web site.

 On Saturday, June 2, 2012, organist Christopher Houlihan performed the first concert of his Vierne Marathon including all six Symphonies on The Manton Memorial Organ.
 This link is a video clip of Mr. Houlihan playing Vierne on The Manton Memorial Organ.